Counselling & Psychotherapy

 Together we will explore options to find a therapist that is the best fit for you, and arrange the next step of the process.

-Experience tells us that good rapport between client and therapist is essential for successful therapy, and that’s why we ask you to come and meet a therapist for a free 30 minute session.
+Experience tells us that good rapport between client and therapist is essential for successful therapy, and that’s why we ask you to come and meet a therapist for a 30 minute Discovery Session.

 You get a chance to meet and describe the changes you are looking for, and your therapist will explain how individual therapy can best work for you.